 London stands out for its iconic style, its history and its heritage.
+We are proud to have a London based EPC team settled in the heart of the city.
 Many of its landmark buildings are recognisable across the Globe, whilst humbler buildings surround the locals with trademark London style.
 Whilst London’s got the look, there’s a problem underneath.

 Back in 2016, 37% of non-domestic buildings in London were given the worst EPC (Energy Performance Certificate) ratings possible- a grade ‘E’ or lower.
 This means that many of London’s buildings and non-domestic properties were highlighted as problematic in their energy saving ratings.